michaelskyf/GTEngine/README.md

 # GTEngine
-## _OpenGL(GLES2.0) game engine written in C_
+## _OpenGL game engine written in C_

-This project is in its really early stages, if you're looking for something that works, good luck :)
-GTEngine is written entirely C, but it can also compile and link C++
+GTEngine is written entirely C, but it can also compile and link C++.

 ## What works
 - Loading models